 In the end, a salesperson who joins LinkedIn Groups will be a member of a community, instead of being just another salesperson sending an InMail message.

-Most importantly if you are new to LinkedIn, do not get discouraged and throw in the towel if you do not see immediate results.
+Most importantly if you are new to LinkedIn, don't get discouraged and throw in the towel if you do not see immediate results.
 Push forward, do the work by creating a solid foundation on LinkedIn.

-In the end, it will be worth it as social media platforms like LinkedIn can be an excellent way to connect with potential clients and build a loyal following for years to come.
+In the end, it will be worth it.
+Social media platforms like LinkedIn can be an excellent way to connect with potential clients and build a loyal following for years to come.